-In addition to the beautiful scenery, Sugarloaf Cove has an interpretive center that has many exhibits on North Shore geology, wildlife and history.
+In addition to the beautiful scenery, Sugarloaf Cove has an interpretive center.
+The center has many exhibits on North Shore geology, wildlife, and history.
 Special programming and events are also offered and open to the public.
 For a full calendar of events, visit sugarloafnorthshore.org/calendar/

 Sugarloaf Cove is located on Highway 61 between mile marker 73 and 74, six miles south of Schroeder, Minnesota.